 Systems of equations, matrix representation of systems, solution of systems, inverses, determinants, elgenvalues and elgenvectors.
 Vectors, scalar and cross-products, applications to two- and three- dimensional geometry.
 Prerequisite: MATH 124, but MATH 126 is strongly recommended.
+(A grade of C or better is required for prerequisite courses.)
 Corequisite: Math majors and minors should take this course concurrently with MATH 224 or MATH 325.
 (F,S)